-Take a look at the additional functionalities of the Pro edition and decide for yourself whether you need them or not.
+Please take a look at the additional functionalities of the Pro edition and decide for yourself whether you need them or not.

 If you’re a security-conscious user, then you would love BitLocker.
-It’s an encryption software that fully secures your drives from those who’ll try to hack them.
+It’s encryption software that fully secures your drives from those who’ll try to hack them.
 The Pro version of Windows 10 has made some excellent adjustments to the BitLocker service.

 You now have the option to encrypt individual files using the current iteration of BitLocker.
 Not only that, but you can also keep the encrypted items with the unencrypted ones.
-Plus, the sharing of files becomes much easier since you can use both data in the same way on flash drives as long as you have the proper clearance to read them.
+Plus, sharing files becomes much easier since you can use both data in the same way on flash drives as long as you have the proper clearance to read them.